Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Projected iterative algorithm

-for some $ \sigma>1 $ (suggested by \cite{H97}).
-For the convenience of later use, we stop the IRGNM iteration by choosing a fixed total iteration number $ N_{Ir} $.
+for some $\sigma>1$ (suggested in \cite{H97}).
+For the convenience of later use, we stop the IRGNM iteration by choosing a fixed total iteration number $R$.
 For the IRGNM with an a posteriori stopping rule, we refer to \cite{H97}.
-Now we present the IRGNM in Algorithm \ref{IRGNM} for the problem (IP).
+Now the IRGNM is presented in Algorithm \ref{I}.

-\begin{remark} {\rm It is known from \cite[Chapter 4.5]{C19} that the penalty term $||\boldsymbol{h}_N+\boldsymbol{m}^\delta_{N, i} - \boldsymbol{m}^{Ir}_{N, 0}||^2$ in \eqref{3.3} has regularization effect by preventing the iterations moving too far away from the initial guess $ \boldsymbol{m}^{Ir}_{N, 0} $.
+\begin{remark} {\rm It is known from \cite[Chapter 4.5]{C19} that the IRGNM iteration has the regularization effect that prevents the iterations moving too far away from the initial guess $\boldsymbol{m}^{I}_{0}$.
 Moreover, Hohage obtained a convergence result of the IRGNM iteration in \cite[Theorem 2.3]{H97} for general (possibly nonlinear and ill-posed) inverse problem under some appropriate conditions, where it is assumed that the initial guess should be close enough to the ground truth (see \cite[formula (2.11)]{H97}).
-These arguments show that the choice of the initial guess $ \boldsymbol{m}^{Ir}_{N, 0} $ plays an important role in IRGNM.} \end{remark}
+These arguments show that the choice of the initial guess $\boldsymbol{m}^{I}_{0} $ plays an important role in IRGNM. } \end{remark}

-\begin{remark}{\rm Numerical examples in \cite{H99} show that IRGNM has faster convergence rate than the standard Landweber method.
-Hence, in this work, we try to find an acceptable initial guess for IRGNM and then employ Algorithm \ref{IRGNM} to refine the reconstruction result.} \end{remark}